gregtam/mpp-plotting/README.md

 # mpp-plotting

 This repository includes files that illustrate how to create plots in an MPP database such as HAWQ or GPDB.
+I wrote a blog about this.
+It can be found [here](http://engineering.pivotal.io/post/mpp-plotting/).

 ## Files
 ### Notebooks